eddie-energy/eddie/aiida/ui/README.md

 # AIIDA UI

-The information here is near identical to the [documentation](https://architecture.eddie.energy/aiida/1-running/ui.html), but offers a better developer experience.
-It provides a quick overview offer to most important parts of the AIIDA UI.

 The AIIDA UI is written in the Vue framework with the Composition API using TypeScript.
 If you are unfamiliar with Vue check out the official [docs](https://vuejs.org/guide/introduction.html).
 We also use [vue-router](https://router.vuejs.org/) for client side navigation.
+This readme provides a quick overview on the most important parts of the AIIDA UI.

 ## Running AIIDA UI Locally

-Assuming you have the backend running as described in the [AIIDA README](../README.md), you can simply start the development server by running:
+The following environment variables need to be set in the [.env](.env) file for the AIIDA UI to run properly:

+- `VITE_AIIDA_PUBLIC_URL=` URL pointing to a running AIIDA Backend
+- `VITE_KEYCLOAK_URL=` URL pointing to a Keycloak server
+- `VITE_KEYCLOAK_REALM=` Keycloak Realm containing the desired Keycloak client
+- `VITE_KEYCLOAK_CLIENT=` Keycloak Client managing AIIDA users

+If all variables have been set correctly run:

 ```sh
 pnpm dev
 ```

-Also double check variables defined in the [.env](.env) file as the URLs should match with your local backend.
+to start the development server.
 If everything is setup correctly you should be able to navigate to [http://localhost:5173/](http://localhost:5173/) and see the working UI.

->[!WARNING]
-> You can also start it without having the backend running, however you will just not be able to add / retrieve any permissions or datasources.

 ## Permissions